 - 5.3.1 Permanently mount computer.
-You should mount the parts (sensors, relays, etc.) that will be used for your engine at this time. - 5.3.2 Mold harness groups to the connectors of the engine, frame and etc. Remember to route the harness away from sharp edges, exhaust pipes, hinges and moving parts. - 5.3.3 Attach harness groups to your automobile with clips or ties starting at the computer and working your way outward.
+You should also mount the parts (sensors, relays, etc.) that will be used for your engine at this time.
+These parts will vary by application. - 5.3.2 Mold harness groups to the contour of the dash, engine, frame, etc. Remember to route the harness away from sharp edges, exhaust pipes, hinges, and moving parts. - 5.3.3 Attach harness groups to your automobile with clips or ties staring at the computer and working your way outward.

 Note: Do not tighten tie wraps or mounting devices at this time.
-Make all harness attachments LOOSELY.
+Make all harness attachments loosely.

-5.3.4 When used every 1 1⁄2" or so on the visible areas of the harness, plastic wire ties make a very attractive assembly.
+5.3.4 When used every 1-1/2" or so on the visible areas of the harness, plastic wire ties make a very attractive assembly.
 Otherwise, a tie installed in other areas every 6" or so will hold the wires in place securely.
 REMEMBER TO TAKE YOUR TIME.

-5.4 Terminal installation instructions

-Note:
+5.4 TERMINAL INSTALLATION INSTRUCTIONS

-In the following steps you will be making the circuit connections for the fuel pump, A/C compressor, Ignition and electric fan relay ground.
-Before you start, you should carefully read Sections 6.0 through 7.0, as applicable, and continually refer to the wire connection charts, DOUBLE CHECKING your length connections.
-These directions are for the wires which do not have a connector already installed on them.
+Note: In the following steps you will be making the circuits connections.
+Before you start, you should carefully read Sections 6.0 through 8.0, as applicable, and continually refer to the wire connections charts, DOUBLE CHECKING your length calculations before cutting any wire or making any connections.
+These directions are for the wires, which do not have a connector already, installed on them.

-- 5.4.1 Have all needed tools and connectors handy. - 5.4.2 Select the correct terminal for the wire and application. - 5.4.3 Determine the correct wire length and cut the wire.
+- 5.4.1 Have all needed tools and connectors handy. - 5.4.2 Select the correct terminals for the wire and application. - 5.4.3 Determine the correct wire length and cut wire.
 Remember to allow enough slack in the harness and wires at places where movement could possibly occur.
-DOUBLE-CHECK YOUR CALCULATIONS. - 5.4.4 Strip insulation away from wire.
-Strip only enough length necessary for the type of terminal you are installing.
+DOUBLE CHECK YOUR CALCULATIONS. - 5.4.4 Strip insulation away from wire.
+Strip only enough length necessary for the type of terminal you are using.